-The payment, timing, and amount of any dividends are subject to approval by our Board as well as certain limits under our credit facilities.
+The payment, timing, and amount of any dividends are subject to approval by our Board as well as certain limits under our senior secured credit agreement and the indenture governing our Notes.
 See Note 8.
 Stockholders' Equity, within the notes to the unaudited condensed consolidated financial statements for additional information regarding our dividends.